Create a Message

 type

-Must be"search_result", indicating a search/retrieval result content block.source
+"search_result", indicating a search/retrieval result content block.source

 A source identifier for the search result:- Usually a URL (e.g., knowledge base doc link, internal doc viewer link);